 List Five Sites Which You Think are Worth Connecting With:

-If this is one of your first campaigns, I recommend choosing just the top five influencers to start with.
-This is a manageable number.
+If this one of your first campaigns, I recommend choosing just the top five influencers to start with.
+This a manageable number.
 You’ll be able to craft personal messages and stay on top of your various marketing duties.

 Don’t worry.
 As you learn the process, and become more familiar with some of the automated tools (listed further down), everything will go much faster.
 A professional internet marketer will normally start with 10 active marketing influencers.

 Identify what you want from the influencer and select the appropriate Free Template above.
 Spend some time crafting these emails.
 Your ability to demonstrate the specific benefits your brand brings will be a key to getting a positive reply from the influencer.

 The Best Email Template for My Goals is:

 6. If You Don’t Get a Response, Send a Follow-Up Email

 There are several tools you can use which will show you the status of your email.
 For instance, you can not only see if/when the email was opened, you can also see which links within the email were clicked on.